google/gemma.cpp/DEVELOPERS.md

 files through `clang-format` (or a formatter that produces equivalent behavior) before finalizing PR for submission.

-The `.clang-format` is the google style (as of feb 27 2024), except with `SortIncludes` set to `false` to avoid breaking copybara path substitutions which rely on adjacent comments.

-For transparency, `.clang-format` can be reproduced using the `make_clang_format_config.sh` script in `utils/` run with `clang-format` version 17.0.6.

 ## Compile-Time Flags (Advanced)

 There are several compile-time flags to be aware of (note these may or may not